positlabs/exo-skeleton/README.md

 -----------------
 Use [Yeoman][1] to generate the exo-skeleton scaffolding.
 There is no need to fork this repository.

+0. Install yo (if needed)
+  `npm install -g yo`

 1. Install the generator.
   `npm install -g generator-exo-skeleton`

-2. cd to the empty project directory, then run the generator.
+2. cd to an empty directory, then run the generator.
   `yo exo-skeleton`